rohan-paul/Awesome-JavaScript-Interviews/Javascript/call-apply-bind/call-function-basics-1.md

 In JavaScript all functions are object methods.

-If a function is not a method of a JavaScript object, it is a function of the global object (see previous chapter).
+If a function is not a method of a JavaScript object, it is a function of the global object.

 ```js
 var person = {